 Digital platforms are centered on an intelligent core to analyse and generate actionable insights from the data flowing through the platform and its participants.
 Over time, they become increasingly automated and autonomous, often powered by machine learning and AI.

 Together, they help to build data fluidity — the flow of high-quality, trusted data and hence the lifeblood of platforms and ecosystems — ensuring that data is accurate, accessible and actionable.
 Improving data fluidity is a key purpose for the digital platform’s owner.

 When defining a digital platform roadmap, make sure you consider how to include legacy systems, since integration of both worlds is key when developing the future architecture.

 Protect information with the right security balance

 Connected devices, sensors and smart things must be secured.
-IT/OT convergence is driving organizations to develop a holistic and harmonized approach to security in order to minimize business risk.
+IT/OT convergence is driving organisations to develop a holistic and harmonised approach to security in order to minimise business risk.

 Stand out from the competition

 Most manufacturers hope to stand out from the competition through faster response times, higher-quality products and excellent customer service.
 To do this in a digital world, companies need the flexibility to innovate and the ability to compete with manufacturers that are already taking advantage of technology — and are consequently lowering their cost of entry, increasing their speed to market, and generating more and different forms of value.